ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 encoded, each with a length prefix, in the order listed.

 The rules in Section 8.1.2.3 of {{!H2}} for constructing pseudo-header fields apply to the construction of these values.
-However, where tge `:authority` pseudo-header field might be omitted in HTTP/2, a zero-length value is encoded instead.
+However, where the `:authority` pseudo-header field might be omitted in HTTP/2, a zero-length value is encoded instead.